The views expressed by the host on this show, documented to be almost always right, 99.3% of the time.

 So did she tell you what kind of sleep number bed she wanted?

-She had the speaker, she hadn't figured.
+She hadn't figured.

-I play with it now and then, depending on the kind of firmness you want.
+Okay, well, I tell you what, the sleep number bed, my sleep number 75 to 85, I play with it now and then, depending on the kind of firmness you want.

-But it really, folks, we've been talking about these beds for a number of years uh on on this program, and a number of you have uh obviously availed yourself the opportunity to try it, but there is a profound improvement in your sleep, your restfulness, and the way you feel when you wake up.
+But there is a profound improvement in your sleep, your restfulness, and the way you feel when you wake up.

-Sleep experts will show you how you are in control when you go to a select comfort store.
+Sleep experts will show you how you are in control when you go to a Select Comfort store.

 And there's a $750 savings going on right now.